 --enable-confidential-nodes

-Enable Confidential GKE Nodes on node pools
+Configure Confidential GKE Nodes at the node pool level

 You can enable Confidential GKE Nodes on specific node pools if Confidential GKE Nodes is disabled at the cluster level.